Han Willhoft-King

 Gabriel Han Willhoft-King (born 24 January 2006), commonly known as Han Willhoft-King, is an English former professional footballer who last played as a midfielder for Manchester City.

 Early life

-Willhoft-King was born in London to a British-Indian father who grew up in Jakarta, Indonesia and Chinese-American mother with parents from Liaoning and Taiwan.
+Willhoft-King was born in London to a British-Indian father who grew up in Jakarta, Indonesia and Chinese-American mother with parents from Liaoning, China and Taiwan.

 Club career

 Willhoft-King joined the academy of Tottenham Hotspur at the age of six, progressing through their academy and being named by English newspaper The Guardian as the best player in his age-group at the club in September 2022.
 He turned down a contract offer from Tottenham and left the club at the end of the 2023–24 season following the conclusion of his scholarship.
 After leaving Tottenham, he planned to go to University of California but instead joined Manchester City during the summer of 2024.

 After a season at Manchester City, Willhoft-King confirmed in a 2025 interview with The Guardian that he had retired from professional football and had matriculated as a law undergraduate at Brasenose College, Oxford.